We Will Rock You (video): Video releases

-The concert was filmed in high quality 35mm format, but the VHS releases of the 1980's and 1990's were highly degraded versions of the original which contained notable syncing issues.
-Because the original film rights were 100% controlled by the production company there was little the band could do to prevent the various releases, not regaining the film rights until the early 2000's.
+The concert was filmed in high quality 35mm format, but the VHS releases of the 1980s and 1990s were highly degraded versions of the original which contained notable syncing issues.
+Because the original film rights were 100% controlled by the production company there was little the band could do to prevent the various releases, not regaining the film rights until the early 2000s.

 In most of the world, the video was released and re-released at various points from 1982 to 1992 in many popular formats of the day such as VHS, Betamax, Laserdisc and V2000.
 Cover art varied from territory to territory and from release to release.
 In the US, however, it was not released until 1986 and was edited down to include only 11 songs, instead of 21, and included vastly different cover art than had been previously used elsewhere.
 It was not until 1992 that a full, 21-song version was released in the US, with a portion of the proceeds benefitting the Magic Johnson AIDS Foundation.
 The cover art was more similar to that of other territories.

 Then in 1997, 1998 and 1999, a Commemorative Edition was released throughout the world on VHS, Laserdisc and DVD with completely redesigned cover art (a blue/green background with Freddie's silhouette in black), and included Queen performing the Elvis Presley song "Jailhouse Rock", which had not been included in previous releases.
 Queen performed this song on many occasions throughout their career, but this was the first time an official Queen release included a performance of the song.
 This was also first ever commercially available Queen release on DVD.

 The concert film was again re-released in 2001 on DVD and VHS, remastered in THX for enhanced audio and video quality.
 The cover art was again majorly redesigned and there were very noticeable improvements in sound and picture quality.
 It was also made available in a DTS Surround Sound edition.
 This was the last time it was released under the title We Will Rock You, as subsequent releases in 2007 and onward were retitled Rock Montreal or Rock Montreal and Live Aid.